Implementation guide

 }

-• You want a single element to export cleanly to PNG or SVG.
+• You want a single element that exports cleanly to PNG or SVG.

-• You want the generated code to stay compact without extra wrapper markup.
+• You want compact output without extra wrapper markup.

-• You need a very simple flat-color bubble in a legacy codebase.
+• You need a simple flat-color bubble in an older codebase.

-• You rely heavily on borders and outlines around the tail.
+• You rely heavily on borders or outline effects around the tail.

-The generator is built for current versions of Chrome, Safari, Firefox, and Edge.
-If your environment still requires old fallback behavior, the pseudo-element approach may be easier to support.
-If your baseline is modern, the clip-path version usually pays off in cleaner visuals.
+The generator targets current versions of Chrome, Safari, Firefox, and Edge.
+If your project needs deeper legacy fallback behavior, the pseudo-element approach can still be the easier maintenance choice.
+If your baseline is modern, clip-path usually gives a cleaner result.